lorincbalog/RetinaCUDA/README.md

 numpy (1.11.1+)<br />
 scipy (0.18.1+)<br /></b>
 NOTE: Tests are using camera stream as input<br />
+The easiest way to get rid of the dependency issues is to install the 64-bit Anaconda2.<br />
+Once Anaconda is installed, run<br />
+conda install -c menpo opencv<br />
-The easiest way to get rid of the dependency issues is to install the 64-bit anaconda2.
-On Linux, after the installation, the libstdc++.so files from bin/Linux must be copied to anaconda's library directory (it was shipped with an older version).
+On Linux, after the installation, the libstdc++.so files from bin/Linux must be copied to CONDA_PATH/anaconda2/lib/ directory (it was shipped with an older version).
 On Windows, it should just work as it is once anaconda is installed.

 # Tests